 LinkedIn is probably the most significant opportunity for companies to get social media.
 The more the LinkedIn community expands, the more advantage you will have.

-Maintaining an efficient and useful network isn’t only about adding more people to your network but also occasionally trying to remove the connections who are inactive and fit into your targeted network cluster.
+Maintaining an efficient and valuable network isn't only about adding more people to your network but also occasionally removing inactive connections that fit into your targeted network cluster.

 The importance of "smart" LinkedIn is tremendous.
 On LinkedIn, professional possibilities pop up when you interact and connect with the correct people.